Amavis: License

-The project
+History

 The project started in 1997 as a Unix shell script to detect and block e-mail messages containing a virus.
 It was intended to block viruses at the MTA (mail transfer agent) or LDA (local delivery) stage, running on a Unix-like platform, complementing other virus protection mechanisms running on end-user personal computers.

 Next the tool was re-implemented as a Perl program, which later evolved into a daemonized process.
 A dozen of developers took turns during the first five years of the project, developing several variants while keeping a common goal, the project name and some of the development infrastructure.

 Since December 2008 (until 2018-10-09) the only active branch was officially amavisd-new, which was being developed and maintained by Mark Martinec since March 2002.
 This was agreed between the developers at the time in a private correspondence: Christian Bricart, Lars Hecking, Hilko Bengen, Rainer Link and Mark Martinec.
 The project name Amavis is largely interchangeable with the name of the amavisd-new branch.

 Much functionality has been added through the years, like adding protection against spam and other unwanted content, besides the original virus protection.
 The focus is kept on reliability, security, adherence to standards and performance.

 A domain amavis.org in use by the project was registered in 1998 by Christian Bricart, one of the early developers, who is still maintaining the domain name registration.
 The domain is now entirely dedicated to the only active branch.
 The project mailing list was moved from SourceForge to amavis.org in March 2011, and is hosted by Ralf Hildebrandt and Patrick Ben Koetter.
 The project web page and the main distribution site was located at the Jožef Stefan Institute, Ljubljana, Slovenia (until the handover in 2018), where most of the development was taking place between years 2002 and 2018.